Tennessee Lady Volunteers softball

-The Tennessee Lady Volunteers softball team represents the University of Tennessee (UT) in Knoxville, Tennessee in NCAA Division I women's softball competition.
-Coached by Karen Weekly, the team has become a consistently top-tier team in the Southeastern Conference (SEC), appearing in every NCAA tournament since 2004, and qualifying for eight Women's College World Series.
+The Tennessee Lady Volunteers softball is the team that represents the University of Tennessee (UT) in Knoxville, Tennessee in NCAA Division I women's softball competition.
+They are currently coached by Karen Weekly, as the team has become a consistently top-tier team within the Southeastern Conference (SEC), appearing in every NCAA tournament that has been held since 2004, and qualifying for ten Women's College World Series.

 Along with all other UT women's sports teams, it used the nickname "Lady Volunteers" (or the short form "Lady Vols") until the 2015–16 school year, when the school dropped the "Lady" prefix from the nicknames of all women's teams except in basketball.
 In September 2017, the "Lady Volunteers" name was reinstated for all women's athletics teams.